independentreserve/websockets/README.md

 **Side** values can be: `Buy` or `Sell`.
 The **BidGuid** and **OfferGuid** fields match those published in the orderbook channel.

 ## Nonce

 Each event on a channel will have a nonce.
 A nonce is an increasing integer value for each channel.
 A nonce will increase by exactly 1 with every published event on the channel.
 An increase of more than 1 from the previous event indicates a dropped event.
 A nonce less than the previous event indicates a reset channel.
 In both cases it's advised to have logic to ensure the subscriber is in the correct state.
-Nonces are assigned per channel per crypto currency, and are duplicated for each of the fiat currency subscribtions.
+Nonces are assigned per channel, per crypto currency and are duplicated for each of the fiat currency subscribtions.
 Eg: **orderbook-xbt-aud** will have the same nonce as the **orderbook-xbt-usd** and **orderbook-xbt-nzd**, but will have a different nonce to **ticker-xbt-aud** or **orderbook-eth-aud**

 ## Heartbeat

-A heartbeat event is published every 60 seconds (note: this interval may change in the future).
+A heartbeat event is published every 60 seconds.
+Note: this interval may change in the future.

 ```json
 {